SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

-Even though the first element of the ``customersInLine`` array is removed as part of the closure, the operation isn't carried out until the closure is called later on.
+Even though the first element of the ``customersInLine`` array is removed as part of the closure, that operation isn't carried out until the closure is actually called.
 If the closure is never called, the expression inside the closure is never evaluated.
 Note that the type of ``nextCustomer`` is not ``String``